Wednesday, November 22, 2023

 • They might not have complete cooking equipment.

-• Or customers ran out of LPG fuel to cook meals or lacked a key ingredient.
+• Or, customers ran out of LPG fuel to cook meals or lack a key ingredient.

 The list goes on and on.
 But the bottom line is that they could resist and break the habit of spending lunch with quick decision-making on what to eat, where to sit, and how much to pay when visiting the beloved eatery.